All items that we sell are factory fresh with full manufacturer's warranties.

 No!
 This subject is one of the most misunderstood in the radio business.
 The only way to get a complete intrinsically safe radio system is to order the radio from the factory that way.
-The factory, in turn, will ship a radio and battery with UL markings.
+The factory, in turn, will ship a radio and battery with UL markings (for Motorola) or FM markings (for ICOM).
 Simply placing an intrinsically safe battery on a non-intrinsically safe radio WILL NOT create an intrinsically safe radio system!

 Yes, the use of stubby antennas will typically reduce range.

 The lower frequencies (i.e. VHF) are more likely to be affected than UHF and 800/900.
 Therefore, stubby antennas for VHF, while available, are not recommended where range may be an issue.